rogerhutchings/img2iss/README.md

 # Img2iss

-Img2iss has been retired, and may or may not work.
-However, I have a new project called [Github Batch](https://github.com/rogerhutchings/github-batch), which will supersede this.
+__Img2iss has been retired, and probably won't work.__ However, I have a new project called [Github Batch](https://github.com/rogerhutchings/github-batch), which will supersede this.

 ## Description